-Substantial Loss to Federal Deposit Insurance Funds: This proposed definition incorporates \$50,000 as the threshold amount for establishing a substantial loss.
+Substantial Loss to Federal Deposit Insurance Funds: This definition incorporates \$50,000 as the threshold amount for establishing a substantial loss.
 This loss must have inured to one of the Federal Deposit Insurance Funds (Insurance Funds) maintained by the FDIC, the Resolution Trust Corporation (RTC), Federal Savings & Loan Insurance Corporation, or their successors.
-Two types of losses are addressed, which are: 1) debts in default for which there remain a legal obligation to pay; and 2) final judgments, regardless of whether forgiven in whole or in part in a bankruptcy proceeding.
+Two types of losses are addressed, which are: (1) debts in default for which there remain a legal obligation to pay; and (2) final judgments, regardless of whether forgiven in whole or in part in a bankruptcy proceeding.

-C. Minimum Standards for Appointment to a Position With the FDIC to employment which addresses each of the statutory prohibitions and further will be required to submit information regarding any default during the previous five years.
-Extending the statute's five-year reporting requirement by applicants was considered but was dismissed because investigations will be conducted on all new appointees to ascertain all relevant information regarding the individual's history of defaults.
-Regardless of the number of years for which an applicant is required to submit a written report regarding defaults, any pattern or practice of defalcation regarding obligations or substantial loss, as defined in this regulation, will be subject to these minimum standards.
-Similarly, any felony conviction and any removal from, or prohibition from participation in the affairs of, any insured depository institution by a federal banking agency will be subject to the prohibitions of this regulation without time limitation.
+C. Minimum Standards for Appointment to a Position with the FDIC

+All applicants, including former employees of the FDIC who are reemployed after a break in service of more than 3 days, are subject to this regulation for any noncompliance with the prohibitions which occurred either before or after the enactment of the Completion Act.
+Applicants are required to submit a certification prior to employment which addresses each of the statutory prohibitions and are required to submit information regarding any default during the previous five years.
+Investigations are conducted on all new appointees to ascertain all relevant information regarding the individual's history of defaults.
+Regardless of the number of years for which an applicant is required to submit a written report regarding defaults, any pattern or practice of defalcation regarding obligations or substantial loss, as defined in this regulation, is subject to these minimum standards.
+Similarly, any felony conviction and any removal from, or prohibition from participation in the affairs of, any insured depository institution by a federal banking agency is subject to the prohibitions of this regulation without time limitation.
 A felony conviction that has been pardoned, as opposed to being overturned on appeal, remains a conviction and is therefore subject to the prohibition mandated by the Completion Act.